-This type includes investments in three hedge funds.
-The objective of the hedge fund managers is to manage a portfolio of alternative or non-traditional managers that will seek to earn above-average, risk-adjusted, long-term returns.
-Blackstone fund is a diversified global multi-strategy hedge fund of funds.
+The objective of the hedge fund is to manage a portfolio of alternative or non-traditional managers that will seek to earn above-average, risk-adjusted, long-term returns.
+The hedge fund consisted of the following:

+Blackstone fund - is a diversified global multi-strategy hedge fund of funds.
 The product has investments in 100+ managers across different sub-styles typically.
 The portfolio is designed to target superior risk-adjusted returns with an emphasis on capital preservation.
-Blackstone fund was redeemed from in 2018.
-Magnitude fund is a diversified global multi-strategy hedge fund of funds with a relative value orientation.
+The redemption notice period is 95 days with bi-annual redemptions available.
+Blackstone fund was redeemed in 2018.

+Magnitude fund - is a diversified global multi-strategy hedge fund of funds with a relative value orientation.
 The investment strategy is to identify managers with an uncommon opportunity set and tangible edge in their strategy, while exhibiting low passive risks and providing diversification to market shocks as well as other strategies in the portfolio.
-Magnitude fund was redeemed from in 2018.
-Summit fund is diversified global multi-strategy hedge fund of funds.
+The redemption notice period is 65 days with quarterly redemptions available.
+Magnitude fund was redeemed in 2018.

+Summit fund - is diversified global multi-strategy hedge fund of funds.
 The product invests in 15-20 direct hedge fund strategies across different sub-styles typically.
 The portfolio is designed to target superior risk-adjusted returns with an emphasis on capital preservation.
+The redemption notice period is 95 days with quarterly redemptions available.

 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.